 Occupational Therapy Assistant Admission Requirements

 The Occupational Therapy Assistant program at Hawkeye is considered a 1+1 model.
-Students must complete separate admissions requirements for Phase I: Admissions Requirements and Phase II: Program Requirements.
+Students must complete separate admissions processes for Phase I and Phase II.

 Complete all of the following college success courses with a "C" grade or higher at Hawkeye Community College or comparable courses at another accredited college:

 Any combination of the above fulfilling the basic skills requirements of algebra, reading, and writing.